Blog Post Thumbnail

 Your team is already juggling enough apps and logins.
 Adding another standalone tool to the mix is a recipe for low adoption.
 The most effective desk booking systems meet your employees where they already work—inside tools like Slack and Microsoft Teams.
 When booking a desk is as simple as typing a command or clicking a button in a channel you already have open, it becomes a natural part of the workflow.
 Look for deep integrations that also connect with your calendar apps, so meeting room and desk bookings are all in one place, simplifying scheduling for everyone.

-Analytics to Understand How Your Space is Used
+Use Analytics to Optimize Your Office Space

 Are you paying for office space that no one is using?
 Without data, you’re just guessing.
 A great desk reservation system gives you the analytics you need to make informed decisions.
 Look for features like usage reports and heat maps that show you which desks are most popular, which days are busiest, and how different teams use the office.
 This information is invaluable for optimizing your layout, planning for future growth, and justifying your real estate costs.
 It’s a key component of any successful hybrid work software that turns your office into a data-driven environment.